Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/TidyBot3D-base_motion-o1.md

 ![random action GIF](assets/random_action_gifs/TidyBot3D-base_motion-o1.gif)

 ### Environment Group Description
 A 3D mobile manipulation environment using the TidyBot platform.
-The robot has a holonomic mobile base with powered casters and a Kinova Gen3 arm.
-Scene type: base_motion with obstructions.
-The robot can control: - Base pose (x, y, theta) - Arm position (x, y, z) - Arm orientation (quaternion) - Gripper position (open/close)
+The robot has a holonomic mobile base and a Kinova Gen3 arm.
+The base must reach a target pose.

 ### Variant Description
-This variant has a specific configuration.
-See the observation space below for details.
+There is always one target position.

 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/TidyBot3D-base_motion-o1.gif)